Videocraft10/Project-Delta-FBLA/README.md

 # Project Delta

-An ARPG game created by Jourdan Franco and Adam Yacuk for FBLA Computer Game and Simulation Programing 2024-2025
+An ARPG game created by Jourdan Franco and Adam Yacuk for FBLA Computer Game and Simulation Programming 2024-2025

 # Programs Used